Exits boom but two-thirds of companies aren’t ready to realize value

 Are we facing a succession crisis?
 Learn how to avoid the risks associated with poor exit planning.

 The shift presents an opportunity for buyers and sellers alike, but brings with it the potential for serious risk if exit strategies aren’t prioritized and planned in advance.
-Despite the high numbers planning to exit, only 34% of those surveyed actually had an exit strategy in place.
+Despite the high numbers planning their business exit, only 34% of those surveyed actually had an exit strategy in place.

 Unfortunately, too few realize the importance of proper exit planning in ensuring that they maximize the price that they receive when they finally decide to sell.Liz Smith, Director, William Buck